 Over the next several paragraphs, I’ll be giving you an overview of Phuket attractions, but also doing my best to explain them in relation to one another, and to the island’s geography.
 I won’t outline a detailed itinerary, but after reading this article, it should be easy enough for you to piece together your own (assuming you don’t commission one from me).

-Whether you’re looking for the best beaches in Phuket, an amazing Phuket hotel or simply want general Thailand travel inspiration, you’re in the right place: Phuket starts here.
+Whether you’re looking for the best beaches in Phuket, an amazing Phuket hotel, are curius about Phuket weather or simply want general Thailand travel inspiration, you’re in the right place: Phuket starts here.

 Where to Stay in Phuket

 Before I begin my Phuket travel guide in earnest, I thought I’d outline some of the best areas to stay on the island, both in terms of general location and specific properties.
 The majority of visitors to Phuket will stay either on the island’s west coast, which runs from Phuket Airport all the way down to Cape Promthep, or in Sino-Portuguese Phuket Town, which is in the southeastern part of the island.